morphykuffour/morphykuffour.github.io/_posts/2022-10-01-floating-image-kitty-i3.markdown

 wait "${pid}";
 ```

-I put this `chmod`ed the script and put it in my PATH so that my shell could find it.
+I `chmod`ed the script and put it in my PATH so that my shell could find it.

 ## nota bene
 [floatimage script](https://raw.githubusercontent.com/morphykuffour/dotfiles/main/scripts/.local/bin/floatimage)